• Skip to primary navigation

 Mango and Lime Chicken Skewers

-Jump to Recipe Jump to Video
+Jump to Recipe

 My family LOVE mango, so I like to work it into savoury dishes as much as possible.
 These Mango and Lime Chicken Skewers scream summer, and my kids literally scream for these each summer!
 The fruity notes partner well with the smokey paprika and garlic, and the char from the grill adds to the flavour bomb.
-And we love to dip these in a super simple homemade Sriracha Mayo that is lovely and mild with a surprising sweetness about it.
-Even younger children will love it - mine do!
+You can also cook these chicken skewers in the AIR FRYER and they’ll still get lovely and charred.

 If you have a weaning baby or a toddler, you can share these skewers with them too!
 I detail how in my Adapting for your Family section.

-How to Cook My Mango and Lime Chicken Skewers
+The Stars of my Mango and Lime Chicken Skewers

-Mango and lime chicken skewers raw
+Mango and lime chicken skewers - kebabs

 Prep Ahead